 The founders of Skèmpi, Gino Jacobs (27) and Boudino de Jong (26), are kindred in their passion for entrepreneurship, technology, music and Curaçao.
-Long-time friends, each was working on other startups when they decided to collaborate on Skèmpi, a (now) popular online music streaming service for Dutch Caribbean music.
+Long-time friends they decided to collaborate on Skèmpi, a (now) popular online music streaming service for Dutch Caribbean music.

 I decided to dig into this ‘productive bromance’ some more…

 The majority of startups fail… What keeps you motivated?

 De Jong: “We’re confident that we have a winning formula here.
 110%.
 It’s just a matter of execution.
 We’re starting to create some meaningful impact.
 We have 20K+ songs in database, most entirely unique on the internet, we’re now finally reaching the point where we can index these songs, so Google crawlers can find our content.
 Very important for discovery.
 Once that project is completed we’ll be able to grow our user base at a faster rate.”